m6AConquer: Methodological Details

 In each orthogonal technique pair, overall and condition-specific sample integration methods can be employed.
 The overall integration method is the sum of m6A counts and total counts at each site from all samples within each technique.
 As for the condition-specific integration method, summation takes place on samples with common cell lines or tissues.

-The IDR analysis-based integration results are presented in Genomic Ranges and CSV format in the m6AConquer database.
-For each orthogonal technique pair, the results contain the genomic locations and IDR values of all reproducible sites, in addition to their m6A methylation ratios, posterior probabilities, and Benjamini-Hochberg (BH) corrected p-values as modelled by each technique.
+The reproducibility-based integration results are presented in Genomic Ranges and CSV format in the m6AConquer database.
+For each orthogonal technique pair, the results contain the genomic locations and IDR values of all reproducible sites, in addition to their m6A methylation ratios, posterior probabilities, and Benjamini-Hochberg (BH) corrected p-values in each technique.
 Furthermore, a merged Genomic Range and CSV files are provided, containing the union of reproducible sites identified in all orthogonal technique pairs, along with the names and numbers of supported orthogonal technique pairs.
 Users can access and download these results from the Download page.

 The codes for processing sequencing data is available on GitHub.